-A pitchers “Sweet Spot” is best understand when related to a vertical jump.
+A pitcher's "Sweet Spot" is best understood when related to a vertical jump.
 You can try this test as you read this article.
-First start with your feet shoulder width apart then try to jump as high as you can without bending or flexing your knees.
-Once you have tried this a few times then start again with your feet shoulder width apart and your butt on the floor, if possible.
+First, start with your feet shoulder-width apart then try to jump as high as you can without bending or flexing your knees.
+Once you have tried this a few times then start again with your feet shoulder-width apart and your butt on the floor, if possible.
 This means you are in a full squat position.
 Now try to jump as high as you can.
 After you have done this a few times then start again in the same position but this time drop your butt to a position that is in between the two.
 This means your knees are not locked and your butt is not all the way down to the floor.
-Try to find your “Sweet Spot” when you perform the next jump.
-This “Sweet Spot” is a position that you feel you can quickly move out of with as much flexion as possible.
+Try to find your "Sweet Spot" when you perform the next jump.
+This "Sweet Spot" is a position that you feel you can quickly move out of with as much flexion as possible.

 Find Your Pitching "Sweet Spot"

 Just like in the vertical jump test, you need to find your same "Sweet Spot" when in your pitching "Load" position.
 The difference with pitching is that it is a linear explosive movement instead of a vertical explosive movement, like with the jump.
 This means your "Sweet Spot" is more than just having good power production through optimal drive leg flexion.
 It is critical that you have aligned your force vector into a linear position during this "Load" position to help keep your body moving forward and accelerating towards the target.
 If you are late with aligning your force vector then this could slow down your stride speed and reduce power production.